 Hashtags are used all over the internet.
 They originally come from old metadata tags used in the first chatrooms in the 1980s as a way to group channels and conversations.
 Although the premise is the same today, the world of hashtags has expanded across most types of online communities.

-The intent behind creating, using, or adopting a hashtag is to promote your tourism business.
+Social media for tour operators involves creating, using, or adopting a hashtag to promote your offerings.
 Hashtags get the conversation going about your business online.
 New and old audiences can be reached with hashtags to promote their brand or a new product.

 There is a lot to consider when creating a popular hashtag for your tourism business.
 This process needs to be done carefully to ensure it catches on and doesn’t create a negative buzz around your business.
 The first thing to consider is creating a hashtag that is catchy and not spammy.
 Sites like Twitter will penalize accounts that use unrelated, spammy hashtags.
 And users will recognize an unrelated, spammy hashtag right away and not engage.